How Samsung SSDs Fail

 Samsung 980 PRO Read-Only Firmware Panic

 The Samsung 980 PRO running firmware 3B2QGXA7 enters an irreversible read-only state when S.M.A.R.T. attribute 0E (Media and Data Integrity Errors) exceeds a firmware-defined threshold, often above 32,000 errors.
+The community refers to this as the "0E Bug" or "0E Error" because S.M.A.R.T. attribute 0E is the trigger.
 The Elpis controller's safety protocol permanently locks NAND write access to prevent further corruption.

 System symptoms include Blue Screens of Death (BSOD) and boot failures.
 The operating system can't write to the boot sector, so Windows enters a repair loop.
 Samsung released firmware 5B2QGXA7 via Samsung Magician to prevent the bug on drives that haven't triggered the lockout yet.
 Drives that have already entered read-only mode cannot be fixed by the firmware update because the update itself requires write access.